-- Philanthropic gifts are an increasing source of funds for universities.
-The deductible gift recipient status enjoyed by universities is a most valuable tool in fundraising. - Frequently, however, universities will have to moderate the requirements or expectations of donors.
-Care is needed not to create perpetual and cumbersome obligations when negotiating a gift. - The question of whether an amount is or is not a true (and tax deductible) gift always has to be resolved at some point.
-This dichotomy has important tax and GST implications. - With the boomer generation now possessed of enormous wealth in real property, universities have been turning their attention to seeking donations of property and even trying to assure, in advance of death, the donor's promise to leave it in his or her will. - The university foundation structured as a public ancillary fund is on the wane due to compliance burdens and the movement of donor money into private ancillary funds which cannot give to such funds.
+- The deductible gift recipient status enjoyed by universities is a most valuable tool in fundraising. - Care is needed not to create perpetual and cumbersome obligations when negotiating a gift. - The question of whether an amount is or is not a true gift always has to be resolved at some point.
+This dichotomy has important tax and GST implications. - The university foundation structured as a public ancillary fund seems to be on the wane due to compliance burdens and the movement of donor money into private ancillary funds.